-[For studies in the European Union, include a general comment on what this study contributed to the relevant area of research and potential next steps to build on that knowledge.
+[Include a general comment on what this study contributed to the relevant area of research and potential next steps to build on that knowledge.
 Mention if further studies are planned.
-See suggestions for neutral language and the Endpoint Table in the ROR MRCT Toolkit.]
+See suggestions for neutral language and the Endpoint Table in the MRCT Return of Aggregate Results Toolkit.]